joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/1_session.md

 ![Discussion](./resources/assets/sess_2.1_sect_1.6.jpg)

-The following are potential answers to the questions but encourage your students to come up with more.
+The following are potential answers to the questions but encourage your students to produce more.

 What factors could affect effective design research?

 There are a range of answers here that could impact the effective design research including the following:
-Project lacks diversity and depth for a full design review.
+* Project lacks diversity and depth for a full design review.
-Time limitations leading to an incomplete or partial research.
+* Time limitations leading to an incomplete or partial research.
-A lack of understanding of the corporate, transformation or project requirements Lack of support from senior stakeholders
+* A lack of understanding of the corporate, transformation or project requirements
+* Lack of support from senior stakeholders

 How would you overcome such factors?